mmistakes/minimal-mistakes/_posts/2019-03-07-presidential-topic-modeling.md

 ---
-title: "Presidential Topic Modeling: Democrat or Republican?"
+title: "Presidential Topic Modeling and Classification using State of the Union Addresses"
 date: 2019-03-07
 excerpt: "Here I had two goals: find out what latent topics were preset in all of the State Of the Union addresses since 1790 and predict which President said which sentence.
 Preprocessing is a crucial ingredient for natural language processings tasks and here I use part of speech tagging for tokenization/lemmatization."
 tags: [nlp, cnn, deep-learning, classification, latent-dirichlet-allocation, word-embeddings]